eduayaqq/easymail/README.md

     Official Contact: For commercial purposes or modifications, the only official contact is: eduayaqq14@gmail.com (Eduardo Ayala).
 The alteration or manipulation of this content is prohibited without contact with the original developer.
 Downloading this code modified by a third party does not exempt you from the responsibilities mentioned herein.

     Official Website: The only official website for EASYMAILTOTAL is: https://github.com/eduayaqq/easymail DO NOT DOWNLOAD FROM ANY OTHER SOURCE.

+💻 USE:

+    sudo ./easymail.sh

+✅ And only follow instructions.